cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   In the current version, to simplify the implementation, there is an expectation of "good behavior" from the various components:
     -   Actors are expected to respond with an action only after receiving an observation, and to send only one action per observation received.
-    -   The environment is expected to respond with an observation set only after receiving an action set, and to send only one observation set per action set received.
+    -   The environment is expected to respond with an observation set only after receiving an action set, and to send only one observation set per action set received (and one initial observation set).
     -   All components are expected to respond within a reasonable amount of time.
     -   Hooks do not assume to receive specific parameters, they reply only with well formed parameters, and they do not assume a specific order of hooks being called (when multiple hooks are defined).
-    -   A `TerminateTrial` (from the Control API) is called only a reasonable amount of time after a `StartTrial` (e.g. at least two ticks have executed).
+    -   A `TerminateTrial` (from the Control API) is called only a reasonable delay after a `StartTrial` (e.g. after at least two ticks have executed).
     -   Note that what constitutes a "reasonable" amount of time is dependent on many variables
--   It is generally understood that most actors do not know when a trial will end.
-Because of this, there may be unpredictable behavior at the end of a trial:
-    -   Rewards and messages sent after the last action may not reach their destination.
-    -   If a trial is terminated by the Control API, actions from some actors may not reach the environment before the end of the trial.

 ## Common types

-Most of the messages are defined in the `common.proto` file. `ObservationSet` is defined in `environment.proto`.
+Most of the messages are defined in the `common.proto` file. `ObservationSet` and `ActionSet` are defined in `environment.proto`.

 ### Common Values

 Some values (and their standardized names) are recurrent throughout the gRPC API.

--   tick_id: (uint64) The monotonic time, in number of steps, since the start of the trial.
+-   tick_id: (uint64/sint64) The monotonic time, in number of steps, since the start of the trial.
 As an ID, it represents a discrete step in the processing of the trial.
 A step starts with observations representing a specific point in time, that are followed by actions, rewards and messages in relation to these observations.
 The first tick ID is 0.
+Some of these values may accept -1 as meaning the latest step (e.g. when sending an action).
 -   timestamp: (fixed64) The wall-clock time in nanoseconds since 00:00:00UTC January 1, 1970 (Unix Epoch time).
+-   trial_id: (string) The identifier (name) of the trial.

 ### `VersionRequest`